wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [317]

-11 Therefore, the fleet of Britain succeeded not, as did the fleet of Decatur; and the doings of Exmouth might be likened unto a certain mischievous monkey, that, in endeavouring to imitate the shaving of his master's beard, cut his own throat.*
+11 Therefore, the fleet of Britain succeeded not, as did the fleet of Decatur ; and the doings of Exmouth might be likened unto a certain mischievous monkey, that, in endeavouring to imitate the shaving of his master's beard, cut his own throat.*

 1 2 Thus, in this thing, did the lords of Britain strive to snatch the laurel from the brow of Columbia :

-13 But her valiant sons had entwined the wreath of glory; and the scribes of this day shall record it, in ever-living characters, on the pyramid of fame.
+13 But her valiant sons had entwined the wreath of glory ; and the scribes of this day shall record it, in ever-living characters, on the pyramid of fame.

 FINIS.